Ark of the Covenant: Return of the Ark to the Israelites

 After the Ark had been among them for seven months, the Philistines, on the advice of their diviners, returned it to the Israelites, accompanying its return with an offering consisting of golden images of the tumors and mice wherewith they had been afflicted.
 The Ark was set up in the field of Joshua of Beit Shemesh, and the people of Beit Shemesh offered sacrifices and burnt offerings according to the first five verses of 1 Samuel 6.
 Verse 19, 1 Samuel 6 states that out of curiosity, the people of Beit Shemesh gazed at the Ark, and as a punishment, God struck down seventy of them (fifty thousand and seventy in some translations).
-The men of Beit Shemesh sent to Qiryath Ye'arim to have the Ark removed in verse 21, and it was taken to the house of Abinadab, whose son Eleazar was sanctified to keep it.
-Qiryath Ye'arim remained the abode of the Ark for twenty years, according to 1 Samuel 7.
+The men of Beit Shemesh sent to Kiriath-Jearim to have the Ark removed in verse 21, and it was taken to the house of Abinadab, whose son Eleazar was sanctified to keep it.
+Kiriath-Jearim remained the abode of the Ark for twenty years, according to 1 Samuel 7.

 Under Saul, the Ark was with the army before he first met the Philistines, but the king was too impatient to consult it before engaging in battle.
 In 1 Chronicles 13, it is stated that the people were not accustomed to consulting the Ark in the days of Saul.